powsybl/powsybl-distribution/README.md

 Create a `.itools` folder in your `HOME` repository if it does not exist and copy the [configuration file](resources/config/config.yml) in it:
 ```
-$ cp <PROJECT_ROOT_PATH>/resources/config/config.yml ${HOME}/.itools/config.yml
+$ cp <PROJECT_ROOT_PATH>/resources/config/config.yml <HOME>/.itools/config.yml
 ```

 ### Distribution generation

-To generate a PowSyBl basic distribution, you can then launch from the root repository:
+To generate a basic PowSyBl distribution, you can then launch from the root repository:
 ```
 $ cd <PROJECT_ROOT_PATH>
 $ mvn clean package